Zhu-Justin/NLP/README.md

 # NLP

-A "Natural Language Processor" that converts standard English syntax into code.
+A basic Natural Language Processor that converts standard English syntax into code.

 ## Features